backchatio/logback-akka/notes/about.markdown

-[Logback Akka](https://github.com/mojolly/logback-akka) are a bunch of extensions for logback.
+[Logback Ext](https://github.com/mojolly/logback-ext) are a bunch of extensions for logback.

-It also implements an async appender based on [akka actors](http://akka.io).